papalotis/ft-fsd-path-planning/README.md

 The parts of the pipeline are also available as individual classes, so if you only want to use parts of it you can do so.

-No color inference is performed, if there are cones for which the position is known, but the color is not, they are ignored.

 The codebase is written entirely in Python and makes heavy use of NumPy, SciPy, and Numba.